-As we move away from more traditional work patterns and anticipate careers comprised of multiple job shifts and flexible working, we need to be alert to the stress potential inherent in workplace dynamics founded more on uncertainty than stability.
+As we move away from more traditional work patterns and anticipate careers comprising of multiple job shifts and flexible working, we need to be alert to the stress potential inherent in workplace dynamics founded more on uncertainty than stability.

 Channel our inner Nelson Mandela

-A 2019 US Bureau of Labor Statistics survey showed that the average job tenure is declining for everyone, and is most marked for younger workers: of the jobs that workers began when they were 18 to 24 years of age, 70% of those jobs ended in less than a year and 93% ended in fewer than five years.
+A 2019 US Bureau of Labor Statistics survey showed that the average job tenure is declining for everyone, and is most marked for younger workers: of the jobs that workers began when they were 18 to 24 years of age, 70% of those jobs ended in less than a year and 93% ended in less than five years.
 It seems that, in some ways, we’re all part of the gig economy now, making our working lives feel more precarious – and potentially more stressful – as we navigate a greater number of working life transitions than we had to in the past.

 These transitions are also likely to take a greater variety of forms.
 We might be stepping up into a promotion or taking a similar job in the same sector.
-But we might equally be changing sector, upskilling or reskilling, working as a freelancer or contractor, part-time instead of full time – or a whole combination of these options.
+But we might equally be changing sector, upskilling or reskilling, working as a freelancer or contractor, part time instead of full time – or a whole combination of these options.

 And that’s not taking into account a future that is increasingly unpredictable.
-Historian and philosopher, Yuval Harari, reminds us that we’re going to have to build our emotional intelligence and our mental balance if we’re to keep learning and re-inventing ourselves, building the capability to manage the stress inherent in uncertainty and change.
+Historian and philosopher Yuval Harari reminds us that we’re going to have to build our emotional intelligence and our mental balance if we’re to keep learning and re-inventing ourselves, building the capability to manage the stress inherent in uncertainty and change.

-Given this context, it’s incumbent on leaders, now more than ever, to be alert to the fact that even the most positive-sounding changes to people’s working lives can be stressful and to help them to develop strategies to manage those tricky transitions.
+Given this context, it’s incumbent on leaders, now more than ever, to be alert to the fact that even the most positive-sounding changes to people’s working lives can be stressful, and to help them to develop strategies to manage those tricky transitions.

 The same goes for us as individuals.
 We may know that this new world of work is full of opportunities and that can be exciting; there are some very positive upsides to a broad and varied career.
 But we also need to remain mindful that these opportunities and transitions are not always to be taken lightly, even if we’re more predisposed than most to uncertainty and change.
 We may need to channel our inner Nelson Mandela, who famously said: “Do not judge me by my success, judge me by how many times I fell down and got back up again.”
 And that means developing resilience.